SOE Writing Support

 Writing Support Workshops

 SOE Writing Support workshops are designed to help ESHD majors become successful writers for their Education courses, in their careers, and for life beyond their time at UCR.
-If you have an idea for a workshop, or want to see a particular area addressed, please email Delaney Rood at email@example.com.
+If you have an idea for a workshop, or want to see a particular area addressed, please email our team at firstname.lastname@example.org.

 APA Format Workshop